 - records of all laborers, mechanics and other workers employed by them on the project, which records must include each worker's name, address, telephone number when available, social security number,

-- the number of hours worked each day, and
+- the number of hours worked each day by the workers

-- the starting and ending times of work each day.
+- the worker’s starting and ending times of work each day

 Is a contractor/subcontractor required to produce to the Department copies of records?